-I represent clients in mergers, acquisitions, and sales of businesses, and in the formation of strategic alliances.
-I’m also well versed in domestic and international commercial transactions and have advised clients in all aspects of corporate and real estate finance, including representing lenders, borrowers, and investors in negotiating and documenting debt and equity transactions.
+He represents clients in mergers, acquisitions, and sales of businesses, and in the formation of strategic alliances.
+Ken is also well-versed in domestic and international commercial transactions and has advised clients in all aspects of corporate and real estate finance, including representing lenders, borrowers, and investors in negotiating and documenting debt and equity transactions.

 A few representative matters include:

 - Representation of an acquirer of a privately-held commercial construction company

 - Representation of the acquirer of a regional hospital

 - Representation of a wholly-owned subsidiary of a NASDAQ-traded company in a bid to acquire a Silicon Valley high-technology company